Unusual Malaysian Drinks You Want To Try

 Milo Dinosaur – An excessive amount of undissolved Milo powder on top.

-Milo Godzilla – A ‘Milo Dinosaur’ with a scoop of ice cream and strawberry sauce on top and served in a 3/4 pint tumbler.
+Milo Godzilla—A ‘Milo Dinosaur’ with a scoop of ice cream and strawberry sauce on top, served in a 3/4-pint tumbler.

 Milo Tabur (Milo drink topped with Milo powder)